-Students at El Sol are tested yearly using school and state-mandated assessments to measure student progress in the areas of reading, language, and math.
-In addition, teachers use a variety of multiple assessment measures to track their students' achievement and overall academic progress.
+Students at El Sol are tested yearly using school and state-mandated assessments to measure student progress in reading, language, and math.
+In addition, teachers use multiple assessment measures to track their students' achievement and overall academic progress.
 These assessments also serve as a tool in the classroom and guide instructional practices.
 Thus, enabling teachers to adjust and/or modify the content they teach.
+Charter schools are required to participate in the California Assessment of Student Performance and Progress (CAASPP), and students in applicable grades will participate therein, unless exempted as provided by law.